Frequently asked questions

 Two-factor authentication protects you and your data by using a combination of your password (something you know) and a device that you own (like a phone) to access ASU systems.
 This is required for both login and exams.
 Learn more about Duo two-factor authentication here.

-No, you cannot access your Universal Learner Courses through the ASU Canvas app.
-While both ASU Online Courses and Universal Learner Courses sit on the Canvas platform, they are in different instances.
+No, you cannot access your ULCs through the ASU Canvas app.
+While both ASU Online Courses and Universal Learner Courses are both offered on the Canvas platform, they are in different instances.

-Once you enter the postsecondary education world, you have the choice to share some or all of your FERPA-protected information.
+Once you enter the postsecondary education world, you have the choice to share some or all of your FERPA-protected information, regardless of age.
 If you would like to provide access to parents or guardians, you can explicitly authorize it via My ASU Parent Guest Access.

 Visit the profile tab on your learner dashboard to update your name, contact information, or demographic information.